Photo Source: Devon Ridley

 The Tagbanwas believe in a supreme being called "Magindusa" who is the creator of heavens and the earth.
 Together with his wife and other minor gods, he lives in "Awan-awan".
 The Tagbanwa's concept of the universe is that the skyworld is described as an infinitely high canopy supported by two giant blood-red trees.
 Within the skyworld are the seven heavens.
 The underworld or "basad" is a mirror of Tagbanwa land, but with everything inverted.
 Magindusa, sits on a swing in the glow of the sunset.

 The Tagbanwa's religious leader also functions as a healer of the community and is called "babaylan".
 He exerts considerable influence upon the daily life of the people.
 His main function is to guide a person's relationship with the dead who are his soul-relatives.
 He also mediates with the great hierarchy of "diwata" and with the spirits who roam and inhabit the nearby environment.

 * The Tagbanwas need more churches which will minister to their spiritual needs.
 They also need strong spiritual leaders among the native believers.

 * The Tagbanwas need effective literacy and community development projects that will help them increase their economy and enhance their awareness of and participation in local and national development.

-* Missionaries to be physically strong and spiritually firm as they serve the Lord among the Tagbanwas.
+* Pray for missionaries to be physically strong and spiritually firm as they serve the Lord among the Tagbanwas.
 They also need wisdom in studying the Tagbanwa language, customs and lifestyle, so that they may be able to break through their culture and let the people understand God's salvation plan for mankind.